belensb/belensb/README.md

 - 📊 Data Analyst
 - 💻 Web Developer
-- 💻 Bachelor of Computer Science student at UBA
 - 📚 Bachelor of Data Analysis and Management student at UNSL

 <b>Let's connect!</b><br>